 Originally buying just 40 acres with the farmhouse, the Hobdens have added to their acreage over the years and the farm now extends to about 110 acres which consists of meadows and woodland.

 Nunningham Farm is a working beef farm comprising a single-suckle herd of Sussex cattle.
 The beautiful red-coloured Sussex cattle are an ancient breed native to this South East area of England.
 They are well known for their placid nature, making them easy to handle.
 They are well muscled, easy and economical to produce and give the best quality beef.
+2024 has also seen the addition of 11 Simmental cows and calves.

 Over the winter months the cattle come into the farm buildings (at the bottom of the lane) and the fields become the domain of a flock of local sheep.